 "Coming to Elon, I was really afraid I would feel excluded or out of place in regards to my religion, because I was so used to growing up in a very Jewish community.
 Becoming engaged in Hillel showed me that although the Jewish population here is small, it is definitely mighty and filled with students and staff who are warm, welcoming and caring; similar to my community at home….. being involved in Hillel isn’t just about the religion; it has a lot to do with creating bonds and getting involved in something that will make a lasting impact on your time at Elon."

-- 8-10% of the students in the class of 2016 have identified themselves as Jewish
+- Approximately 10% of the students in the class of 2018 have self-identified as Jewish

 - 20-30 Elon students participate in Winter and Summer Taglit-Birthright trips each year